veracity/veracity-documentation/sections/iot/dataprovider/eventingest.md

 - IoT Hub device ID   (this is part of the connection string)

 ### C# example
-An event can be streamed to an Azure IoT hub by wrapping it into a Veracity-event-message format
+An event can be streamed to an Azure IoT Hub by wrapping it into a Veracity-event-message format
 ```json
   {
  "TenantId": "tenant id",